Effective Paraphrasing in Essays.

 There are global concerns over environmental problems caused by the growth of air travel.
 Tax hikes on tickets have been suggested by some as a measure to limit the number of air travellers.

 You can see here the way I have moved the sentences around and changed the form of the words.
 It is not just about using synonyms.
 Practice this skill for a higher band score in Task Response.

 As you can see from all the examples, I have not rephrased everything, some words cannot be accurately paraphrased because they lose the meaning.
 After paraphrasing the question we will need to write a Thesis statement (click here for a lesson on Thesis statements) If the question asks for an opinion you must include it in your thesis statement and throughout the essay.

-If you do not paraphrase the essay question you will lose a band score in task response.
-Remember that synonyms used incorrectly can lower your score too.
+If you do not paraphrase the essay question you could lose a band score in task response.
+Be careful too as synonyms used incorrectly can lower your score.